To browse the full list of courses available by academic department, visit Courses of Instruction.

 All of the requirements for the B.A. major, plus one additional 200- or 300-level course from biology, and three more courses from chemistry, computer science, geoscience, mathematics, physics or psychology.
 Of the 10 biology courses for the B.S., seven must be completed at HWS or as part of HWS-sponsored abroad programs.
 At least five biology courses must have a laboratory.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the major.

 Progressing through the major: During the first year, students are advised to complete BIOL 167 and either one more course in biology or at least one of the cognate courses of the major (CHEM 110, CHEM 240, or MATH 130).
 BIOL 212 must be completed by the end of the sophomore year and is required for entry into all 300-level biology courses.
 We expect most students to complete their 200-level electives by the end of the junior year, and 300-level courses should be taken mainly by juniors and seniors.
 300-level electives require completion of BIOL 212 Biostatistics and at least two additional 200-level courses, one of which should be in the same category (Table 1) as the 300-level course.
 BIOL 460 Senior Seminar is intended as a capstone course, integrating information presented in the first three years, and is normally completed during the senior year.
 Honors research in Biology (BIOL 495) may substitute for BIOL 460 with an adviser’s permission.

 REQUIREMENTS FOR THE MINOR

 disciplinary, 6 courses

 BIOL 167 and five additional biology courses.
-Students minoring in biology should work with a biology adviser to select courses that best compliment your major and your career goals.
+Students minoring in biology should work with a biology adviser to select courses that best compliment their major and their career goals.
 All courses must be passed with a grade of C- or higher.
 Credit/no credit courses cannot be counted towards the minor.